Is Internet addiction real?

 The reality of it

-In the last few years, it became fashionable for people to start hating on social media and phones.
+In the last few years, it has become fashionable to hate on social media and smartphones.

 The thing is, it’s a nice story and it gets clicks.
-The news media outlets are also fighting for your attention.
+The news media outlets are also fighting for our attention.

 However, there are also huge benefits when using the Internet.
-These aren’t mentioned in the news because they wouldn’t create such a compelling story.
+These aren’t mentioned in the media (or, for example, in the documentary The Social Dilemma) because they wouldn’t create such a compelling story.
 Less of the Internet isn’t necessarily better.

 Don’t wait for consensus